defisym/OpenFusionExamples/Extensions/StringSplitter/ToInstall/Files/Help/StringSplitter/StringSplitter.md

 - Get Split Data
   - *Get the string that removed comment*
-  - *if data not splitted before this (or auto split not enabled), ext will return source data instead*
+  - *if data not split before this (or auto split not enabled), ext will return source data instead*

 - Replace String (Matchable)
   - *replace string with given regex*